 Acana Dog Food receives the Advisor’s second-highest rating of 4 stars.

-Acana Red Meat formula was selected to represent the other products in the line for this review.
+Acana Free-Run Poultry Formula was selected to represent the other products in the line for detailed recipe and nutrient analysis.

 Dry Dog Food